 – Alyssa Levengood, Curriculum Development Manager

-If you are interested in this more personalized group approach to fortifying your personal Better Bones program know that will be doing more retreats, like our next retreat this coming this fall at the Himalayan Institute in Pennsylvania.
+If you are interested in this more personalized group approach to fortifying your personal Better Bones program know that will be doing more retreats, like our next retreat this coming this summer at The Art of Living In Boone, North Carolina.

 In the meantime, we will continue to teach the new science of natural bone health through our weekly blogs, our Facebook page and YouTube videos.
 I hope you’ll share what you are learning with others thus adding to the vision we have for a radical transformation of women’s skeletal healthcare.